Our Dumb Century: Premise

 The book, spun off from The Onion weekly-newspaper format of dryly satirizing current events, features mocked-up newspaper front pages from the entire 20th century, presented as though The Onion had been continuously in print since before 1900.
 The publication of the book is in itself a parody of other end of the century retrospectives that had been published in 1999, notably Time magazine and The New York Times.
+Onion editor-in-chief Scott Dikkers oversaw section editors Maria Schneider (1900-1939), John Krewson (1940-1969), and Robert Siegel (1970-1999).